 See a doctor for a check-up and possible treatment options, if you experience any of these symptoms.

 Why do I keep getting Urinary Tract Infections (UTIs)?

-UTIs are caused when bacteria enters your urinary tract.
+UTIs are caused when bacteria enter your urinary tract.
 Women are more likely to get UTIs due to our anatomy.
-Our urethra, which is the tube that carries urine out of our bodies, are shorter than men’s; and is located near the anus and vagina openings.
+Our urethra, the tube that carries urine out of our bodies, is shorter than men’s; and is located near the anus and vagina openings.
 This increases the chances of bacteria entering our urethra from the anus and vagina, causing an infection.

 You may be contracting UTIs more often due to your lifestyle habits, including how you clean up in the bathroom, or because of sexual activity.

 - Wipe from front to back when you go to the toilet, to prevent bacteria from entering the urethra

 - Make sure your genital area is clean and dry before putting on underwear

 - Pee as soon as possible after sex

 - Practise going to the bathroom regularly instead of holding in your urine

 When should I go for a sexual health screening?